UCSF-CBI/cbioportal_docs/docs/FAQ.md

 Cases where the mutation of origin annotations might be incorrect are variants representing clonal hematopoiesis of indeterminate potential (‘CHIP’), cases where contamination of normal sample with tumor-derived samples has occurred, and cases where the germline variant is selectively lost in the tumor sample because of copy number changes/loss of heterozygosity.

+### How is the copy number data displayed?
+cBioPortal supports several ways to display copy number data.
+Currently, the UCSF cBioPortal is only showing segmented copy number data.
+This practically means copy number variants are NOT shown in the OncoPrint results or in Mutation table.

+Segmented copy number data can be seen for entire cohorts or sub-cohorts by selecting the 'CN Segments' tab or on the summary page for individual patients.
+We will include discrete copy number data (e.g. amplification) that will be pulled into OncoPrint and the mutation table in an upcoming release.

 ## Clinical Data

 ### What kind of clinical data is stored in the portal?